 What causes Ball of Foot Pain?

-Ball of Foot pain can also occur when wearing normal footwear, especially during long walks or standing for longer periods of time.
+Ball of Foot pain can also occur when wearing normal footwear, especially during long walks or standing for long periods of time.
 This type of ball-of-foot pain can be treated with a full-length, podiatry-designed custom made orthotic, which features a metatarsal raise to help alleviate the pressure and friction in the ball of the foot.

 Metatarsalgia is often described as a burning sensation in the ball of the foot, often combined with excess callous forming.
 The pain worsens when wearing high heels or tight fashion shoes for longer periods of time.